sx107/kastle-refactored/LFO_Refactoring/README.md

 - Only 8 bits of ADC resolution are used by bit-shifting 10 bits of ADC conversion result, though it can be done much easier and faster by setting ADLAR bit in the ADC registers.

 ## TODO
-- Add DUAL_STEP firmware capabilities in this one by utilizing defines.
 - Re-check the frequency issue: maybe, __S_ADC_FIX__ and __S_LUT_FIX__ should be enabled by default?
 - lfo.cpp, Timer1 ISR: replace _digitalRead(3)_ with a direct bitRead (for some reason _bitRead(PINB, PINB3)_ does not work)